Itz-Toothless/Development/Privacy Policy.md

 **`6.
 I would like this data to be deleted, where can I request it to be deleted?`**

-Come to the [Support Server] (https://discord.gg/VqAuHFUjTy), you are welcome to discuss the rest of this with Julius # 1755, Creative Dreamer # 0001 and Ohnezahn DNC # 8135.
+Come to the [Support Server](https://discord.gg/VqAuHFUjTy), you are welcome to discuss the rest of this with Julius # 1755, Creative Dreamer # 0001 and Ohnezahn DNC # 8135.